-The Organization continues that the claimed emergency did not exist.
+The Organization continues that any claimed emergency did not exist and that the defense of unavailable equipment is unconvincing.
 The Carrier moved equipment to other territories and ignored the need for snow removal equipment.
 The Carrier asserts a lack of equipment, but that is by Carrier design.
 The Carrier wants to then use the lack of equipment as an excuse for using subcontractors when BMWE-represented employees are available.

-That Organization maintains that snow is a common occurrence during Midwest winters.
+Snow is a common occurrence during Midwest winters.
 The Carrier cannot abdicate responsibility to provide equipment by removing the equipment and then claiming snow removal equipment is unavailable.
 The Carrier should have recalled furloughed employees to perform the work.